 Create Points Tool

-The Create Points tool creates a point-type spatial object by specifying input fields containing the X coordinate (Longitude ) and the Y coordinate (Latitude ).
-This is usually done to prepare the input data for spatial processing using Alteryx’s spatial tools, such as the Spatial Match Tool, Distance Tool, or the Trade Area Tool.
+Use the Create Points tool to create a point-type spatial object by specifying input fields containing the X coordinate (Longitude) and the Y coordinate (Latitude).
+This is usually done to prepare the input data for spatial processing using Alteryx’s spatial tools, like the Spatial Match tool, Distance tool, or the Trade Area tool.

-While using spatial tools, you may have more than one spatial object field in the data stream.
-When you are configuring the final Output Data tool, you must remember that output to files such as.dbf,.xls or.csv will not accept the spatial object fields, and that spatial files will accept only one spatial object field.
-Use the Select Tool to select only the appropriate fields for the output file type.
+While you use spatial tools, you may have more than one spatial object field in the data stream.
+When you configure the final Output Data tool, you must remember that output to files like .dbf, .xls, or .csv does not accept the spatial object fields, and that spatial files will accept only one spatial object field.
+Use the Select tool to select only the appropriate fields for the output file type.

 - Choose the appropriate fields from the input table that correspond to X Field (Longitude) and Y Field (Latitude) coordinates.

 - Select the appropriate format of the Latitude and Longitude coordinates coming into the tool.

 - Fields are Lat/Long Floating Point: The coordinates are in a decimal format.

 - Fields are Lat/Long Integers (x 1,000,000): The coordinates are displayed in a whole number format.

 - Fields are Projected Floating Points: The coordinates are displayed in a geographic projection.
 By default, Designer uses WGS84.
 Enter a different projection, or select "..." to open the Edit Project dialog.
 See Projection Support.